 You'll make great smoked turkey when you bone up on these turkey smoking tips.
-Learn about turkey brine, seasoning your turkey, and smoking turkeys in your smoker or on your grill.
+Learn about brine, seasoning your turkey, and cooking turkeys in your smoker or on your grill.

 Smoked turkey is very popular, especially during the holiday season.
-There are lots of different recipes for flavored turkey brines, marinades and turkey dry rubs - finding variety is not a problem.
+There are lots of interesting recipes for brines, marinades and turkey dry rubs - finding variety is not a problem.
 But even seasoned with just salt and pepper, a properly smoked turkey will taste great.

-If using a charcoal smoker, use plenty of lit charcoal to get the temperature up.
+If using a charcoal smoker, start with plenty of burning charcoal to get the temperature up.
 Adjust the vents as necessary to control the temperature.

-If at all possible, don't use charcoal lighter fluid, and don't use the "Match Light" types of charcoal.
-Use a charcoal lighting chimney, and your turkey won't taste like petroleum.
+Stay away from charcoal lighter fluid and "Match Light" types of charcoal.
+Use a charcoal lighting chimney so your turkey won't taste like kerosene.

-Turkey can also be smoked in your charcoal or gas grill.
-Use the indirect grilling method - heat to the sides, and no heat directly underneath bird.
+Turkey can also be grill-smoked in your charcoal or gas grill.
+Use the indirect grilling method - heat positioned at the sides, and no heat directly underneath.
 Adjust the gas valves, or add charcoal as needed to maintain the desired temperature.